 Some years later, the Han family became wealthy.
-Han Weng bought a house near to Xiuye Bridge.
-One day, while he was cleaning the house preparing to move in, he saw a lot of waste paper on the table.
+Han Weng bought a house near Xiuye Bridge.
+One day, while he was cleaning the house and preparing to move in, he saw a lot of waste paper on the table.

 As he was picking up the papers to burn, he saw a notebook and written on it was: “If you need money, you can find it under the plum tree.”
 Han Weng was taken by surprise.
 He walked around the yard and did not see any plum tree.
 He then thought it was a joke and did not pay attention to the note.

 This was an old house.
 The wooden staircase had decayed so it had to be torn down and replaced.
 While Han Weng was cleaning underneath the staircase, he found a plum tree painted on the side of the wall.
 The painting and color of the plum blossoms were as if they were swaying in the wind.